 Consumer-To-Business (C2B) E-Commerce

-Consumer-to-business (C2B) e-commerce can be understood as the e-commerce setting formed when individuals make their goods and services available for firms to bid on and being bought online.
+Consumer-to-business (C2B) e-commerce can be understood as the e-commerce setting in which individuals make their goods and services available for firms to bid on and purchase online.
 This is the contrary and opposite of the standard B2C business paradigm.

 Business-To-Administration (B2A) E-Commerce

 Business-to-administration (B2A) refers to internet transactions between businesses and government agencies or departments.
-Many branches of government, notably when it comes to fiscals, legal documents, social security, registrations, and employment, rely on e-services or goods in some way.
-Businesses can supply these services via the internet.
-In recent years, increased investments by the government authorities in the e-government capabilities have resulted in a major increase in B2A services.
+Many branches of government, notably those related to fiscal matters, legal documents, social security, registrations, and employment, rely on e-services or goods in some way.
+Businesses can offer these services online.
+In recent years, increased government investments in e-government capabilities have led to a significant expansion of B2A services.

 Consumer-To-Administration (C2A) E-Commerce